Journey Search

 (1) Most of the journey between Edinburgh and Alnmouth is beside the coast

-The sea views kick in before the train has even left Edinburgh behind - and they intially continue until south of Dunbar.
+The sea views kick in before the train has even left Edinburgh behind; and they initially continue until south of Dunbar.

-To the north of Berwick-upon-Tweed the train will travel across the clifftops as it crosses the border into England - these are the most dramatic coastal views on the journey (though they are tricky to photograph).
+To the north of Berwick-upon-Tweed the train will travel across the clifftops as it crosses the border into England, these are the most dramatic coastal views on the journey.

 Minutes after the train has passed through Berwick-upon-Tweed, the next highlight is the view from the majestic Royal Border Bridge.